Electric Department/Power Plant

 - A service deposit is required on all addresses; transferable if the resident moves to a new address within City service

 - More information on Utility Billing and Payments...

 For further clarification regarding rates and services, customers should contact Tom Ourada, City Administrator at City Hall, 402.826.4312.

 Municipal Power Plant

 In April 1928 the Crete Power Plant at the current location went into operation.
 Initially two diesel generating engines were installed, 360 and 240 horsepower.
-Since that time there have been many changes and upgrades to the Power Plant.
-At one point there were 7 engines available for service.
-The Plant was capable of generating 15.6 MW.
+At one point there were 7 engines available for service; the Plant was capable of generating 15.6 MW.

 In 2013 and 2014, due to changing regulations and electrical markets, Engines 1-6 were decommissioned and removed from service.

 Crete’s Power Plant has a high-tech System Control And Data Acquisition (SCADA) computer system.
 This system identifies any interruption in service and where that problem is located.
 In the event of a city power outage, the power plant has the ability to restore electricity to parts of the community in one hour or less.

 Energy Efficiency Programs